By Daniel Herrera, POLIS Network, Discover the INDIMO project and see how we have positively impacted the lives of vulnerable-to-exclusion groups of…

 The region of Flanders (Belgium) is working towards more fluid and efficient mobility.
 To reach this objective, several targeted actions have been launched.
 One of them, Mobilidata, is the collection of mobility related data for future C-ITS solutions and applications, such as intelligent traffic lights.
-The pilot will work on prioritising traffic streams by adapting the length of timings of green lights for pedestrians, in particular for people with reduced mobility or reduced vision.
+The pilot worked on prioritising traffic streams by adapting the length of timings of green lights for pedestrians, in particular for people with reduced mobility or reduced vision.

-The main objectives of the pilot are to evaluate the usefulness and applicability of the INDIMO Toolbox and to test the products with real end users in order to validate the intelligent traffic light system in a real-life context.
+The main objectives of the pilot were to evaluate the usefulness and applicability of the INDIMO Toolbox and to test the products with real end users in order to validate the intelligent traffic light system in a real-life context.